Gavin Lux

-Gavin Thomas Lux (born November 23, 1997) is an American professional baseball second baseman and left fielder for the Cincinnati Reds of Major League Baseball (MLB).
-He has previously played in MLB for the Los Angeles Dodgers.
+Gavin Thomas Lux (born November 23, 1997) is an American professional baseball second baseman and left fielder for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Dodgers and Cincinnati Reds.

 Lux played baseball for Indian Trail High School and Academy in Kenosha, Wisconsin.
 He was selected by the Dodgers in the first round of the 2016 MLB draft and made his MLB debut in 2019.
 As a member of the Dodgers, he won the 2024 World Series.

 Early life

 Lux attended Indian Trail High School and Academy in Kenosha, Wisconsin.
 He batted .560 for the school in his senior season.
 He was one of the top 50 high school prospects heading into the 2016 MLB draft.
 He won the 2016 Wisconsin baseball Gatorade Player of the Year awards and Holy Rosary Sports Night Male Athlete of the Year Award in high school.
 He had committed to Arizona State University.